 - Honors and Awards

-Typically, a résumé is one page long for recent or soon-to-be graduates however, there are exceptions.
+Typically, a résumé is one page long for recent or soon-to-be graduates however, there are exceptions for experienced job seekers.
 Speak to your Career Counselor for more details.

 CV/Curriculum Vitae - is it just an expanded résumé and why do I need one?

-Résumé Approved - what is this and how do I get my résumé spproved?
+Résumé Approved - what is this and how do I get my résumé approved?